mashastroganova/lightning-aml-v2-nebula/README.md

    be found [here](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Environment/ACPT.md).

-   To run the script with no customized dataset provided, please modify the `train_*.yaml` files to include MNISTfromTorchvision as the data-module and ImageClassifier as the model.
+   To run the script with no customized dataset provided, please modify the `train_*.yaml` files to include MNISTFromTorchvision as the data-module and ImageClassifier as the model.
 Also please comment out the data_folder and batch_size parameters.
 In this way, the built-in MNIST dataset will be used.

 7. Open Azure ML Studio / Jobs and watch the training job progress.